Tree Borrows: A Model of LLVM's noalias?

 So the tree in Tree Borrows contains a bunch of nodes, some of which are protected, and those nodes have a different state machine.

-In the version of Tree Borrows presented in the paper, this state machine was shown in that paper’s Figure 2.
-This state machine is reproduced above.
-But Figure 2 in the paper is kind of a lie by omission, since it only shows half the protected state machine.
+The state machine above shown above is Figure 2 from our Tree Borrows paper, and is supposed to show the state machine for protected nodes.
+But this Figure is a lie (by omission), since it only shows half the protected state machine.
 This lie is justified because the figure accurately shows the state machine one encounters on “inbounds” accesses.

 Also notice how Disabled is back.
 The Disabled state is reached by a foreign write to an unused reference, and it will block any future local accesses (by triggering UB on these).
 The four different kinds of Reserved track whether there have been local and foreign reads.
 If local reads happened, then foreign writes are no longer possible, and vice-versa.
 If both have happened, we are in state ReservedLF, and no write is possible anymore.
 Finally, Unique forbids any foreign access.